zypersploit/backdoorgenerator/README.md

 **Disclaimer**

-This tool is intended for educational and research purposes only.
+This tool is intended for educational purposes only.
 It should not be used for malicious activities.
 Always obtain proper authorization before conducting any security testing.

 **Installation**